JaneliaSciComp/multifish/README.md

     git clone https://github.com/JaneliaSciComp/multifish.git

-Before running the pipeline for the first time, pull in and build the submodules using the setup script:
+Before running the pipeline for the first time, run setup to pull in external dependencies:

     ./setup.sh

-Launch the demo using the EASI-FISH example data:
+Now you can launch the demo using the EASI-FISH example data:

     ./examples/demo.sh <data dir> [arguments]